McCaffrey's TD, stout D lead 49ers past Chargers 22-16

 INJURIES

-Chargers DL Otito Ogbonnia (knee) and TE Gerald Everett (groin) left in the first half and didn't return. ...
-Los Angeles DL Christian Covington (pectoral) left in the fourth quarter.
+Chargers: DL Otito Ogbonnia (knee) and TE Gerald Everett (groin) left in the first half and didn't return. ...
+DL Christian Covington (pectoral) left in the fourth quarter.

+49ers: WR Danny Gray rolled his ankle in warmups and didn't play.

 UP NEXT